atisharma/chasm_engine/chasm/help.md

 > Go north
 > Go to the crossroads.
 > Tell so-and-so about thingy.
+> Ask about the secret treasure.
+> "Why can't I fly in my dreams?"
 ```

 Lines beginning with **/** are parsed as special commands, otherwise everything is understood as normal narrative text.
-The only exception is lines beginning with `go` which are understood to be an instruction to travel.
+The only exception is lines beginning with `go` which are understood to be an instruction to travel to a new map location.
 The usual readline shortcuts should be available (up-arrow for previous commands, etc).

 - **/help /h**                   Show this helpful text